bitttttten/oatmilk/docs/using-context.md

 # Using oatmilk's Context

-oatmilk's was written with the intent to be simple, and flexible.
-In regards to state, it has no API of it's own as under the hood it uses context, so if you are looking to customise your app per-route you are encouraged to use the context and derive your view from the state inside it.
+oatmilk's was written with the intent to be simple and flexible.
+In regards to state it has no API of it's own as under the hood it uses React's context API so if you are looking to customise your app per-route you are encouraged to use the context and derive your view from the state inside it.

 For example, if you wanted to build on top of `RouterView` you can do it really easily.
 Or if, for some reason, you wanted to change the background colour of your navbar depending on the route, it's quite simple too: